TomDeneire/pictor/README.md

 ## Technical remarks

-- Not only do institutions seem to neglect IIIF discovery somewhat, some also seem to actively oppose or limit it.
-I'm not going to name names, but I contacted one institution where the Presentation API was set up with a pager (each collection page offers a link to the next page), but it returned an invalid page at some point.
-The institution replied that this limit was introduced on purpose.
-Sigh.
+- Not only do institutions seem to neglect IIIF discovery somewhat, several of the APIs I used, suffered frustrating hiccups like timeouts, refused connections or faulty resumption tokens.
+When I first started working on this, it seemed as if some collections even actively tried to limit scraping or crawling, but to be fair, there was usually a technical issue and several of the institutions I contacted, replied in a really constructive and helpful way.

 - Parsing IIIF manifests (both version 2 and 3 manifests are current) with Go has taught me that a lot of institutions seem to implement their own interpretation of the API rather than follow the specifications.
 Mandatory fields are left out, fields have different data formats (strings instead of arrays and such), and so on.